 Sure, you can pick up a pumpkin at Trader Joe’s or Safeway, but if you want the full fall experience—haunted houses, petting zoos, hayrides and the like—you may want to venture beyond the city limits.

-Read on to learn about seven of the best local pumpkin patches and a few ghoulish grown-up adventures to explore in San Francisco and beyond.
+Read on to learn about six of the best local pumpkin patches and a few ghoulish grown-up adventures to explore in San Francisco and beyond.

 City Slicker Picking